 What is Social Equity?

 The concept of social equity is used at Shippensburg University to refer to a set of standards which apply to our personal and social relationships with other individuals and/or groups.
-These standards consist of a bundle of rights and duties which apply to members of certain "protected classes" in society.
+These standards consist of a bundle of rights and duties which apply to members of protected classes.

-Therefore, social equity is really nothing more than doing justice to our fellow employees, students, or acquaintances who have, as a result of membership in a protected class, suffered injuries now or in the past.
-These injuries may take many forms but generally consist of some form of harassment or discrimination which has caused the victim to suffer a loss of the equal rights and opportunities that we all cherish as American citizens.
+Therefore, social equity is really nothing more than ensuring justice for our fellow employees, students, or acquaintances who have, as a result of membership in a protected class, suffered injuries now or in the past.
+These injuries may take many forms but generally consist of some form of harassment or discrimination which has caused the victim to suffer a loss of the equal rights and opportunities that we all cherish.

 The actual implementation of a program of social equity takes many forms.
 They range from efforts to recruit employees or students from historically disadvantaged groups to an assistant for a blind student for note taking.

 The social equity efforts at Shippensburg University represent a serious commitment on the part of the University to provide an environment that is characterized by opportunity for all individuals and groups who wish to become a part of Shippensburg University.